neerajrp1999/EyeConnect/README.md

 # EyeConnect

-EyeConnect is a comprehensive missing persons identification platform that uses facial recognition and combines user-friendly reporting, machine learning, and community engagement.
+EyeConnect is a comprehensive missing persons identification platform using facial recognition and combines user-friendly reporting, machine learning, and community engagement.
 The project consists of two main components:

 1. **EyeConnect (Client Side - Android Application)**
    - The EyeConnect Android app allows users to report missing persons through an intuitive interface.